TziYung/Text_Guided_Image_Finder/README.md

 As demonstrated in the paper [CLIP](https://arxiv.org/pdf/2103.00020.pdf), it achieves the objective of pairing given text and images by learning a multi-modal embedding space.
 This approach applies contrastive representation learning to compare the similarity between images and sets of text.
 It trains both a text encoder and an image encoder to maximize the cosine similarity of the image and text embeddings for the $N$correct pairs in the batch, while simultaneously minimizing the similarity for $N^2 - N$ incorrect pairs.
 Optimization is performed using symmetric cross-entropy for the similarity loss.

-In our application, we utilize EfficientNetB0 as the image encoder and DistilBERT as the text encoder.
+In my application, I utilize EfficientNetB0 as the image encoder and DistilBERT as the text encoder.
 For the image encoder, global average pooling is replaced with an attention pooling mechanism.
 Concerning the text encoder, its output is initially passed through layer normalization, after that, only the End of Text (EOT) of each is kept as output, as it is deemed to contain the most information.

 Following this, both the feature-extracted image encoder and text encoder are passed through a projector.
 This component takes either the text encoder's output or the image encoder's output and subjects it to a linear function, projecting the output into a shared embedding space.
 Subsequently, L2 normalization is applied, dividing each value by the square root of the squared sum of its channels.